 - On board burst buffering (up to 12GB)

 - Zero-copy kernel bypass DMA

 - Non-blocking PCIe performance

 - Port merging

 - · Load distribution to up 128 host buffers

-- Precise timestamping
+- · Precise timestamping

-- Accurate time synchronization
+- · Accurate time synchronization

-The Napatech Software Suite (driver package) comes in two varieties, NAC and OEM.
-The NAC package distributes deb and rpm packages to ease the installation.
-The OEM package uses a proprietary shell script to handle the installation process.
+The package uses a proprietary shell script to handle the installation process.
 In either case, gcc, make and the kernel header files are required to compile the kernel module and install the software.